 What isn’t Limited Self-Governance?

 - It isn’t planning, zoning or otherwise regulating land use

-Voters in 20 Alabama counties have given their county commissions access to these limited additional health and safety powers: Autauga, Baldwin, Barbour, Bullock, Cherokee, Colbert, Coosa, Dallas, DeKalb, Elmore, Escambia, Geneva, Jackson, Lee, Macon, Madison, Mobile, Monroe, Tuscaloosa and Winston.
+Limited Self-Governance is effective in 20 Alabama counties: Autauga, Baldwin, Barbour, Bullock, Cherokee, Colbert, Coosa, Dallas, DeKalb, Escambia, Geneva, Jackson, Lee, Macon, Madison, Mobile, Monroe, Shelby, Tuscaloosa and Winston.

 “Good government is no substitute for self-government. ”